Aastrom/NTFSAudit/README.md

 			Recursive audit of the C: \ system partition.

 	- 2 - 		.\NTFS.ps1 -Action 'ACL' -Path 'C:\Users\user\acl.txt' -Path2 'D:\Files' -Recurse 'yes'
-			Recursive application of the rights proposed by the user in the text file acl.txt on the directory D:\Files.
+			Recursive application of the rights proposed by the user in the text file acl.txt over the directory D:\Files.

 	- 3 - 		.\NTFS.ps1 -Action 'High' -Path 'D:\' -Recurse 'yes'
-			Recursive application of the rights proposed by the high security policy on the D:\ partition, all users of the system combined.
+			Recursive application of the rights proposed by the high security policy over the D:\ partition, all system users combined.